Alfresco/alfresco-identity-service/docs/config/saml-with-ldap-roles-example.md

 6. Set both execution requirements to *Alternative*.

-7. Create a SAML **Identity Provider** at the Identity Service and a service provider at your IdP as described in the the [PingFederate example](ping-federate-example.md) or the Keycloak documentation.
+7. Create a SAML **Identity Provider** at the Identity Service and a service provider at your IdP as described in the [PingFederate example](ping-federate-example.md) or the Keycloak documentation.

 8. Change the *First Login Flow* to the Authentication Flow you created in step 3.